vidorc/BurnWise/README.md

 Body Temperature (in Celsius)

 The target variable is the number of Calories Burnt.
-A Random Forest Regressor was chosen for its high accuracy and robustness in handling non-linear data.
+An XGBoost Regressor was chosen for its high performance and accuracy, as it is a powerful and efficient gradient boosting algorithm.

 ⚠️ Disclaimer
 The predictions made by this model are estimates and should not be considered a substitute for professional medical advice.
-The accuracy of the prediction depends on the quality of the input data and the scope of the dataset used for training.
+The accuracy of the prediction d